This post may contain affiliate links.

 These simple pantry staples are all you need.
 See the recipe card below for exact amounts and printable instructions.

-• Rice: I suggest using either brown or white rice in this casserole.
+- Rice: I suggest using either brown or white rice in this casserole.
 Make sure you cook according to the package.

-• Vegetables: The vegetables in this casserole are celery, carrots and onion.
+- Vegetables: The vegetables in this casserole are celery, carrots and onion.
 You can mix this up and even add things like frozen peas in if you want.

-• Chicken: I find that boneless skinless chicken breasts work great but you can also use chicken tenderloins or chicken thighs just adjust cook time.
+- Chicken: I find that boneless skinless chicken breasts work great but you can also use chicken tenderloins or chicken thighs just adjust cook time.

 Step 1: Cook Rice: Preheat the oven to 350 degrees.
 Cook rice according to package and set aside.
 Heat a pot of boiling water over medium high heat.
 Add the broccoli and cook until tender.
 Set aside.

 Step 2: Cook Chicken: Preheat a skillet over medium-high heat until hot.
 Add 2 Tablespoons olive oil and place the chicken in the skillet.
+Reduce the heat to medium and cook until the meat is no longer pink, turning occasionally and the juices run clear (8-10 minutes).

 Step 3: Stir in Vegetables and Spices: Remove chicken from the skillet and set aside.
-In the same skillet heat 2 Tablespoons of olive oil and saute the carrots, celery, sweet onion, garlic, turmeric and curry powder until vegetables are soft {about 12-15 minutes}.
+In the same skillet heat 2 Tablespoons of olive oil and sauté the carrots, celery, sweet onion, garlic, turmeric and curry powder until vegetables are soft {about 12-15 minutes}.

 Step 4: Add Cream of Chicken Soup: Once the vegetables are soft add the rice, chicken, vegetables and the cream of chicken soup {or the substitute} mixing well over low heat for two minutes.
 Add salt and pepper to taste.